Retail Food Program

 What Inspectors Evaluate

-While on site, inspectors focus on evaluating foodborne illness risk factors and interventions, focusing on regulations set forth in Sanitation in Retail Food Establishments - New Jersey.
+While on-site, inspectors focus on evaluating foodborne illness risk factors and interventions, focusing on regulations outlined in N.J.A.C 8:24 (Chapter 24) Sanitation in Retail Food Establishments.
 Risk factors are improper practices identified as the most common factors resulting in foodborne illness, while interventions act as control measures to prevent foodborne infection.

-If you are interested in opening a retail food establishment in Princeton an application is required.
-Construction permits, change of owner permits and other licenses may be required based upon your specific situation.
+If you are interested in opening a retail food establishment in Princeton, an application is required (see sidebar for forms).
+Construction permits, change of owner permits, and other licenses may be required based upon your specific situation.

-To assist retailers, both new and existing, resources are provided below for common needs encountered in the process of designing, opening, and operating a retail food establishment.
+To assist retailers, both new and existing, listed below are common needs encountered in the process of designing, opening, and operating a retail food establishment.

-- Pre-Planning Guidance for those planning to construct a new retail food establishment, or purchase an existing establishment.
-Change of ownership requires plan review and establishments must be brought into compliance with current regulations.
-Retail Food Establishment Pre-Planning Guide
+- All retail food establishments require a plan review, whether you are planning to construct a retail food establishment or you purchase an existing establishment.
+Change of ownership requires plan review and establishments must be brought into compliance for current regulations.

-- Retail food handlers training is required of all retail food workers.
-Establishments must have a manager level certified individual to oversee the facilities operations and all workers shall have basic retail food handler training.
-Retail food establishment manager and worker training opportunities
+- Food handler training is required of all retail food workers.
+Establishments must have a manager-level certified individual to oversee the facility's operations and all workers shall have basic retail food handler training.